 7. Alcohol makes you more susceptible to depression and anxiety.

-Alcohol can make you more susceptible to mental health issues like depression and anxiety which further reduce your motivation to go out and be active.
+Alcohol can make you more susceptible to mental health issues like depression and anxiety, reducing your motivation to go out and be active.

 It becomes a vicious cycle.

-The more you drink, the more you wake up to increasingly unstable moods and stress which leads you to drink (and eat) more.
+The more you drink, the more you wake up to increasingly unstable moods and stress, leading you to drink (and eat) more.
 Then everything repeats.

 You’re 10kg (22 lbs) heavier than you were the previous year, none of your clothes fit, and you’re wondering how things got so bad.

-(I just described myself by the way, so there is no judgement here.)
+(I just described myself, by the way, so there is no judgment here.)

 Bottom Line on Alcohol and Weight Gain

-Whether you are a heavy, moderate, or casual drinker, consuming alcohol can have a serious impact on your waistline.
-That’s going to create an unhealthy ripple effect in other areas of your life.
+Whether you are a heavy, moderate, or casual drinker, consuming alcohol can seriously impact your waistline.
+That will create an unhealthy ripple effect in other areas of your life.

 Most people intuitively know that alcohol equals unnecessary calories.
 What we often fail to appreciate is how much deeper it goes.

-Alcohol does not cause weight gain in the same way eating a donut does.
+Alcohol does not cause weight gain the same way eating a donut does.
 It impacts our decision-making, lowers our metabolism, produces additional stress, and traps us in an unhealthy cycle of binge eating and lounging.